Open a Business in Turkey

 One of the most important roles in a Turkish company is taken on by the managers of the company.
 The shareholders are required to appoint at least one company director in the case of a private company.
 A board of managers must ensure the management of a public company in Turkey.

 The same type of company must have at least one auditor appointed.
 In the case of private companies, the auditor will be an independent one and will be called only when the financial documents of the business need to be audited.
 It should be noted that no matter the type of company, at least one of the shareholders must be a company director.
-The manager role can also be fulfilled by another company with the conditions that it appoints a natural person as a company representative.
+The manager role can also be fulfilled by another company with the condition that it appoints a natural person as a company representative.

 Immigration to Turkey is a straightforward process that can be supervised by our lawyers.
 You will benefit from specialized legal advice for the preparation of the necessary documents.
 You can also be helped to obtain a residence permit to be able to live and work in accordance with the immigration legislation in Turkey.
 Get in touch with us to find out about the benefits offered if you collaborate with our team.